-- 31. For the purpose of determining the value of a supply made on or after 1 April 2015 where any payment received or an amount stated in an invoice issued for that supply is made before 1 April 2015, such payment received or invoice issued shall be deemed to be tax inclusive. - 32.
-Such supplies refer to supply of goods which are not subject to sales tax and supply of services which are not subject to service tax and may include supplies which spans 1 April 2015. - 33.
-For such payments or invoice which is deemed to be tax inclusive, the payment is taken to have been received or the invoice is taken to have been issued during the first taxable period after 1 April 2015 for the purpose of attributing output tax or input tax.
+32. For the purpose of determining the value of a supply made on or after 1 April 2015 where any payment received or an amount stated in an invoice issued for that supply is made before 1 April 2015, such payment received or invoice issued shall be deemed to be tax inclusive.

+33. Such supplies refer to supply of goods which are not subject to sales tax and supply of services which are not subject to service tax and may include supplies which spans 1 April 2015

+34. For such payments or invoices which are deemed to be tax inclusive, the payments are taken to have been received or the invoices are taken to have been issued during the first taxable period after 1 April 2015 for the purpose of attributing output tax or input tax.